Since COVID-19 wreaked havoc on every facet of life, colleges and universities have experienced an...

 Enrollment management is the sum of recruitment plus retention.
 In fact, a plan that neglects to include retention is missing out on the most important part of enrollment management: student success.

 This section should include goals, strategies, and narratives about important factors like faculty engagement, financial aid, engagement with peers (extracurricular activities), and academic support programs.
-Just like the recruitment section, this area should also include specific metrics and KPIs for each of the retention strategies identified.

 5. Marketing Strategy (Optional)